Lazyjimpressions/ourvidz/docs/pages/01-WORKSPACE_PURPOSE.md

 ## **Core Purpose**

 The Workspace page serves as the **primary content generation hub** for OurVidz, providing users with a streamlined, professional interface for creating AI-generated images and videos.
-The system implements a **workspace-first generation workflow** with **LTX-style job management** where content is generated to a temporary workspace before being saved to the permanent library.
+The system implements a **dual-destination generation workflow** with **LTX-style job management** where content can be generated directly to the library (default) or optionally to a temporary workspace for review and selection.

 ### **Key Objectives**
-- **Workspace-First Generation**: Content generated to workspace first, then selectively saved to library
+- **Dual-Destination Generation**: Content generated to library by default, with optional workspace routing
 - **LTX-Style UX**: Job-level grouping with thumbnail selector and hover-to-delete functionality
 - **Professional UI**: Clean, modern interface with responsive grid layout
 - **Real-time Feedback**: Live generation status and progress tracking